aceres/cas-fee-project2-af/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

-## Build for the development on firebase host
+## Build for the production on firebase host

-Run `ng build` to build the project.
+Run `ng build -prod --aot=false` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.

 Note:

-After running this command: `ng build -prod --aot=false` and deploying the build `dist` directory to the firebase host, the setting is not oriented to the production.
+After running this command: `ng build -prod --aot=false` the environment setting will not be oriented for the production.

 Therefore we need to change the setting manually for deploying to the production host: